threefoldtech/home/contribution/development_process.md

 It links to all products & components
 Link back to used circles on projects.threefold.me

-- DO NOT PUT bugs / fr / questions here
+- DO NOT PUT bugs / feature request / questions here
 - PUT ALL STORIES HERE

-## link to product management
+## Link to Product Management

 - see https://circles.threefold.me/project/team_product/backlog
 - all stories here are the link between engineering and customers
 - Kristof is owning product management, Sasha is helping to streamline the process
 - DONT PUT DETAILED SPECS OR ENGINEERING ACTIONS IN THE CIRCLES TOOL

-## what about testing
+## What about testing?

 - verification on a story is done in 2 steps :
    - Story moved to verification once code complete